Gender inequality in India: Discrimination against men

 Some men's advocacy groups have complained that the government discriminates against men through the use of overly aggressive laws designed to protect women.
-There is no recognition of sexual molestation of men and rarely the police stations lodge a First Information Report (FIR); men are considered the culprit by default even if it was the woman that committed sexual abuse against men.
+There is no recognition of sexual molestation of men, and police stations rarely lodge a First Information Report (FIR); men are considered the culprit by default even if it was the woman who committed sexual abuse against the man.

 Women can jail husband's family for dowry related cases by just filing an FIR.
-The men's rights movement claims that the law IPC 498A demands that the husband's family is considered guilty by default, unless proven otherwise, in other words, it implements the doctrine of 'guilty unless proven innocent' defying the universally practiced doctrine of 'innocent until proven guilty'.
+The men's rights movement claims that the law IPC 498A demands that the husband's family is considered guilty by default, unless proven otherwise, citing the law's delineation concerning taking a female victim's allegations at face value and without due process.
 According to one source, this provision is much abused as only four percent of the cases go to the court and the final conviction rate is as low as two percent.
 The Supreme Court of India has found that women are filing false cases under the law IPC 498A and it is ruining the marriages.
+Unlike the Indecent Representation of Women Act, there is no specific law to protect men from indecent representation.
 Some parents state, "discrimination against girls is no longer rampant and education of their child is really important for them be it a girl or a boy."
-The Men's rights movement in India call for gender-neutral laws, especially in regards to child custody, divorce, sexual harassment, and adultery laws.
-Men's rights activists state that husbands don't report being attacked by their wives with household utensils because of their ego.
+The men's rights movement in India calls for gender-neutral laws, especially in regard to child custody, divorce, sexual harassment, and adultery laws.
+Men's rights activists state that husbands do not report being attacked by their wives with household utensils because of their ego.
 These activist petition that there is no evidence to prove that the domestic violence faced by men is less than that faced by women.

+International health expert from India, Dr Edmond Fernandes stated that India needs to urgently create gender neutral laws and deliver speedy justice to save Indian families from being decimated.
+He also stated that women favored laws are being abused which must be curbed without further delay.

 Political and legal reforms

 Since its independence, India has made significant strides in addressing gender inequalities, especially in the areas of political participation, education, and legal rights.
 Policies and legal reforms to address gender inequalities have been pursued by the government of India.
 For instance, the Constitution of India contains a clause guaranteeing the right of equality and freedom from sexual discrimination.
-India is also signatory to the Convention for the Elimination of All Forms of Discrimination Against Women, or CEDAW.
+India is also signatory to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 However, the government maintains some reservations about interfering in the personal affairs of any community without the community's initiative and consent.
 A listing of specific reforms is presented below.